 What’s needed for success?

-Swim Web Agents efficiently transform streaming, contextual and historical data into real-time insights while reducing application complexity and taking advantage of available compute resources closest to the data sources.
+Nstream Web Agents efficiently transform streaming, contextual and historical data into real-time insights while reducing application complexity and taking advantage of available compute resources closest to the data sources.

 That lets businesses model the real-time state and context of every individual business entity with active digital twins called Web Agents.
-Swim allows businesses to feed data and context into Web Agents from multiple in-motion and at-rest data sources.
+Nstream allows businesses to feed data and context into Web Agents from multiple in-motion and at-rest data sources.
 It also lets them execute arbitrary business logic on real-time state changes to any Web Agent, deriving new states, computing real-time analytics, or taking automated action in the process.

-Swim lets businesses stream real-time state changes to other applications and enterprise systems via multiplexed streaming APIs, so applications can stream just the data they’re interested in without getting drowned by a firehose of irrelevant events.
+Nstream lets businesses stream real-time state changes to other applications and enterprise systems via multiplexed streaming APIs, so applications can stream just the data they’re interested in without getting drowned by a firehose of irrelevant events.
 And the solution helps businesses visualize the real-time state of an entire system for the purposes of automation oversight and to triage anomalous situations that the automation can’t remediate on its own.